kennethreitz-archive/insert/README.md

 # Insert: a (potentially) great code editor for iOS

 There exists few great code editors for iOS — I've tried them all.
-My current favorites are [GoCoEdit](http://gocoedit.com) and [Coda](https://panic.com/coda/).
+My current favorites are the excellent [GoCoEdit](http://gocoedit.com) and relatively reasonable [Coda](https://panic.com/coda/).

 This project is an experiment, to see how hard it is to throw something together that is reasonable.
 Most attempts at doing so are pathetic, so I'd like to take a shot at it.
 The app, if ever finished, will be free, as in freedom.